 This unheralded, largely unpublicised concert from travelling British cellist Anthony Albrecht was an unexpected musical pleasure.

 Anthony has been exploring the backroads of Australasia intermittently for the past four years presenting this concert in scratch venues.
 These had, we heard, mostly been researched and discovered on the internet by the artist himself.

+The Geelong concert was, he thinks, his 70th.
+Or perhaps his 72nd.
+Either way, it was an exceptionally polished performance that was very well received by an appreciative audience that had, itself, been notified by social media and on-line sources including this website.
+It’s something of an achievement today for a classical musician to stage a solo tour without backing or financing from any government or private source.
+To do so to the extent that Anthony has achieved is remarkable, and I would venture, unique.
 It not only sets out an innovative new path for other young musicians to follow - it may well have also gifted Geelong a new performance venue.
 Because this concert was apparently organised by Anthony last week while he was in the Hunter Valley, NSW.
 Knowing he was booked next week in Tasmania, he looked for an unusual venue in Geelong to break his journey.
 Finding the Boat House on Google Maps, he noted its seafront location, contacted the venue’s owner, who swiftly agreed - and this concert was set up with six days’ notice.

 ‘I probably should have changed the title from Bach to the Bush to Bach to the Bay,’ Anthony said in his introduction, looking out at the background seascape.
 ‘But I really didn’t think of it in time’.